 Treatment is fairly common around the globe.
 Here are the most common treatments:

 - The most commonly-prescribed drugs for mastitis include dicloxacillin, flucloxacillin, cloxacillin, amoxycillin, or cephalexin.
-If your client is allergic to these penicillin-related drugs, then it’s likely she will be prescribed erythromycin.
-If the mastitis is due to a methycyllin-resistant antibiotic, then she is usually given clindamycin, ciprofloxacin, nafcillin.
+If your client is allergic to these penicillin-related drugs, then it’s likely erythromycin will be prescribed.
+If the mastitis is due to a methicillin-resistant Staphylococcus aureus, then clindamycin, ciprofloxacin, nafcillin is likely to be prescribed.

 - The most commonly-prescribed drugs for the treatment of mastitis are generally recognized to be compatible with breastfeeding.